Ashmil-Kurikkal/DigitalSafetyAnnex_HTB/README.md

 # 🛠️ DSA Nonce Brute-Forcer (CPU Multiprocessing)

+**SCRIPT WON'T BE SHARED AS LONG AS THE CHALLENGE IS ACTIVE ON HTB**
 ## 🚀 Overview
 This script is designed to brute-force the **nonce (k)** used in a **DSA (Digital Signature Algorithm)** signing process, leveraging **multiprocessing** for faster computation.
 The script expects a known p, q, g and a known (r,s) value.